primefaces/primefaces/docs/10_0_0/components/gmap.md

 }
 ```
 ## GeoCoding
-Geocoding support is provided by client side api.
+Geocoding support is provided by client side API.
 Results are then passed to the backing bean using
 _GeocodeEvent_ and _ReverseGeocodeEvent_ instances via ajax behavior callbacks.

 ```xhtml